avengineers/SPLed/src/brightness_controller/doc/index.rst

 Interfaces
 ----------

-- ``RteSetBrightnesstValue``: Function to update the value of the light brightness.
+- ``RteSetBrightnessValue``: Function to update the value of the light brightness.
 - ``RteGetMainKnobValue``: Function to get the main knob value to increase or decrease the brightness accordingly.